Back

 couples will feel confident and in control throughout the planning process, reduce budget overruns by up to 40%, and enjoy the journey instead of dreading each decision — all without hiring an expensive professional planner

-To truly understand where the pain lives, I mapped out a typical week for a couple planning their wedding in Israel — from the excitement of getting engaged to the exhausting reality of juggling suppliers, payments, and an ever-growing to-do list.
+I mapped a typical couple's journey from engagement excitement to the exhausting reality of juggling suppliers, payments, and an ever-growing to-do list.

 The Reality Today

-The couple starts excited but quickly drowns in fragmented tools — a shared Google Sheet for budget, WhatsApp groups with each supplier, Pinterest boards for inspiration, and a notebook of scribbled phone numbers.
-Every payment requires manual tracking, every vendor quote lives in a different chat thread, and by month three they're arguing about money they can't account for.
-The ₪8,000+ professional planner feels like the only escape, but most can't afford it.
+Couples start excited, then drown in fragmented tools: Google Sheets for budget, WhatsApp for suppliers, Pinterest for inspiration, and scribbled phone numbers.
+By month three, they're arguing about money they can't account for.
+The ₪8,000+ planner feels like the only escape — but most can't afford it.

 The Vision

-A single app where every budget line item, supplier conversation, payment receipt, and milestone lives in one place.
-AI recommends suppliers based on budget and style, alerts when spending exceeds category benchmarks, and breaks the overwhelming 250-task checklist into a manageable daily plan.
+One app for every budget item, supplier conversation, payment, and milestone.
+AI recommends suppliers, alerts on overspending, and breaks 250 tasks into a daily plan.
 Cashback rewards turn smart decisions into real savings.

 Venue Hunting